 Greece is one in a constellation of ancient cultures that formed the foundations of Western civilization.
 Democracy, colonialism, military strategy, and much more – all can be traced back to origins in early Greek history.
-In this timeline, we’ll mark the rise of Greece from its preliterate beginnings to its decline and eventual fall to Rome’s superior forces more than 2,100 years ago.
+In this timeline, we’ll mark the rise of Greece from its preliterate beginnings in 3,500 BCE to its decline and the eventual fall of Greece to Rome’s superior forces in 146 BCE, more than 2,100 years ago.

 The Greek and Roman empires, the Sumerians of Mesopotamia, and the Egyptian dynasties are four of the most important civilizations to have influenced Western societies, even into the modern era.
 Establishing laws, revering one or many gods, creating voting rights for citizens, advancing science, prizing the expressive arts – we can look back to these ancient societies and recognize the seeds and sprouts that flourished in succeeding cultures.

 In this timeline, we focus on Greece, which the inhabitants called Hellas (from the Greek Ellás).
 Starting before the advent of a written language, we follow the development of Greek culture, the often quarrelsome relations the Greeks had both internally and with their neighbors, and the paths that led, finally, to the demise of Greece as an international power.